 Over the past four months, we’ve spent time understanding why debt can spiral out of control and what it means when your accounts get handed over.
-We’ve looked at the cost of avoiding debt collectors and offered a strategy to pay back what you owe, possibly getting a discount on your outstanding debts.
+We’ve looked at the cost of avoiding debt collectors and offered a strategy to pay back what you owe, possibly getting a discount on your outstanding debt.

 This week, we are going to look at some behaviours that are trapping you in debt and what you can do to break these habits.

 It’s not uncommon to push overwhelming financial anxieties aside.
 Most people are susceptible to this.
-However, as we discussed here, avoidant behaviour can make your life much harder by adding to the amount of money you owe.
+However, avoiding debt collectors can make your life harder because it adds to the amount of money you owe.
 Not only do you pay interest on outstanding debt, but debt collectors also add their fees on top of your outstanding debts when you get handed over.
-Avoiding this problem has a real financial impact.
+Avoiding debt collectors has a real financial impact.

 You can start solving this problem without having to spend any money.
 Simply making a list of everything you owe and answering the phone if a debt collector calls is a giant leap in the right direction.

 As children we internalise messages from our parents even when they’re not trying to teach us anything.
 If your family of origin had a love-hate relationship with debt, you may have adopted their financial habits.
 Perhaps your parents lacked the education or the resources to live a debt-free life, but emulating their financial choices is not your only option.

 As with avoidance, solving this problem doesn’t cost a cent.
 Simply identifying financial habits you didn’t choose is a wonderful first step in making better financial choices.